CodingLawyersClub/fundamentals/README.md

 💥💥💥Crash!💥💥💥

-You'll see somethign about an unexpected token.
+You'll see something about an unexpected token.
 What gives?

-Well, I hope you remember that *render must return something*.
+Well, I hope this helps you understand that on every React component, *render must return something*.
 You can never have a React component that returns nothing!

 OK, let's fix that.
 Put in a `<div>` which is the most standard HTML component.
 Don't forget all HTML tags need to have a closing counterpart, too.